mothur/mothur.github.io/_wiki/installation.md

 ### Dependencies

-Mothur can be built and run WITHOUT any dependancies.
+mothur can be built and run WITHOUT any dependancies.
 But some additional features may be useful for your specific applications.
 You can include these extra features by installing the following dependancies and compiling mothur with the flags set to yes.
 [Dependency